 the city of Brighton in Sussex county, three

 yobs vandalized a bookstore, causing 1000 pounds damage.
-The police there can
+The police there cannot

-not identify them, even though the security cameras clearly show the vandals and their actions, because of glare from the
+identify them, even though the security cameras clearly show the vandals and their actions, because of the glare coming from nearby

 from Margaret Hartley